 1799 James DEMPSEY in Caroline

 1799 Nathan DEMPSEY in Franklin

 1790 Census reconstructed from tax lists

 Even before doing more serious research on the DEMPSEY lines found in Virginia, I gave them names to identify and differentiate between them.

 The Rockbridge DEMPSEYs

 Tandy did not have a young male in his household in 1820 or 1830.
 He was the father of John W., William S., Andrew S., Jane, Elizabeth, Mary B., and Margaret.
-These children are proven as they were mention as the children of Nancy Thompson, wife of Tandy, in chancery and land records in Nelson County.
+These children are proven as they were mentioned as the children of Nancy THOMPSON, wife of Tandy, in chancery and land records in Nelson County.

 Was William A. W. DEMPSEY the unaccounted male in John W.’s 1840 census listing and was he: